-The .NET System namespace includes a number of useful types that give functionality related to the execution of running programs in the .NET Common Language Runtime.
+The .NET System namespace includes a number of useful types that provide functionality related to the execution of running programs in the .NET Common Language Runtime.
 Table 10-13 summarizes them.

 Table 10-13.
-Types Related to Runtime Supervision of Applications Function Description
+Types Related to Runtime Supervision of Applications

 Function Description System.Runtime Contains advanced types that support compilation and native interoperability.
 System.Environment Provides information about, and the means to manipulate, the current environment and platform.
 System.GC Controls the system garbage collector.
-We discuss garbage collection in more detail in Chapter 17.
-System.WeakReference Represents a weak reference, which references an object while still allowing that object to be reclaimed by garbage collection.
+Chapter 17 discusses garbage collection in more detail.

+Function Description System.WeakReference Represents a weak reference, which references an object while still allowing that object to be reclaimed by garbage collection.
 System.AppDomain Represents an application domain, which is a software-isolated environment where applications execute.
-Application domains can hold code generated at run time and can be unloaded.
+Application domains can hold code generated at runtime and can be unloaded.